Fruits - Apricots

 Iron

 The apricot also contains significant levels of iron which helps hemoglobin (oxygen carrying pigment in red blood cells) growth.
-Risk of health problems like
+It reduces risk of health problems like

 Laetrile